-2)This will take around two hours to correctly cure and will dry in around bump (looks kind of like an intense mosquito sting).
+2)This will take around two hours to correctly cure and will dry in a round bump shape (looks kind of like an intense mosquito sting).
 Once cured drop another slightly bigger bead on top of the other and allow it to cover the top and edges

 3) Do this 3-4 times and the glue should have formed a nice size lump.

 4) Reinflate the board to 15PSI and use the scrubbing technique to see if the hole is completely sealed.
 If yes, enjoy your board. if not, repeat the process paying more attention to the area the air is escaping from.